hai-vr/documentation/docs/research/other/collision-effects.md

 <HaiTag requiresVRChat={true} short={true} /> Batching will cause issues with this technique as you *might* not be able to bake the triangle data.

-Again, whether you should use this technique over splitting into different meshes, or using different colliders for each material, is a different question.
+Again, it may be more reasonable to split into different meshes, or use different colliders for each material.

-## Manual Sync arrives way sooner than IK/VRCObjectSync
+## Preventing objects from breaking too early for remote players

 <HaiTags>
 <HaiTag requiresVRChat={true} short={true} />